cheminfo/nmrium-docs/docs/80_utitlies/20_zenodo/20_zenodo.md

 slug: /help/zenodo
 ---

+import NMRiumYamlEditor from './NMRiumYamlEditor';

 :::caution Experimental feature

 Submitting data to Zenodo is still an experimental feature.
 Please test it **in the sandbox** and share your feedback on https://www.nmrium.com/contact.

-Visit the [NMRium dataset on Zenodo](https://zenodo.org/search?q=metadata.subjects.subject%3A%22NMRium%20dataset%22&l=list&p=1&s=50&sort=bestmatch) to browse submitted datasets.
+Visit the [NMRium dataset on Zenodo](https://zenodo.org/search?q=metadata.subjects.subject%3A%22NMRium%20dataset%22&l=list&p=1&s=10&sort=bestmatch) to browse submitted datasets.

 You may also check the [NMRium dataset in the sandbox](https://sandbox.zenodo.org/search?q=metadata.subjects.subject%3A%22NMRium%20dataset%22&l=list&p=1&s=50&sort=bestmatch) but don't forget they may deleted anytime.